Affiliate links on Android Authority may earn us a commission. Learn more.

-When you wonder who owns Android, it’s tempting to simply point to Google and leave it at that.
+When you wonder who owns Android, it’s tempting to point to Google and simply leave it at that.
 However, it’s not so simple.
-While Android is owned by Google on a basic level, many companies share responsibilities for the operating system — there’s no one company that completely defines the OS on every phone.
+While Google owns Android on a basic level, many companies share responsibilities for the operating system — no one completely defines the OS on every phone.

 Who owns Android, really?

 If you just want to know who owns Android in spirit, there’s no mystery: it’s Google.
 The company bought Android, Inc. in 2005 and helped foster the operating system before the first Android phone, the T-Mobile G1, arrived in 2008.
 Google is the primary developer for the OS and handles work on key proprietary elements like Google Play Services and official apps like Gmail.
 If you buy a Pixel phone, you’ll find that Google owns virtually the entire Android OS outside of the hardware drivers.

 Google is also responsible for the main Android Open Source Project (AOSP) releases.
 While other parties are free to modify or contribute to AOSP source code, they’re not the ones who produce major milestones.
 Unlike the decentralized Linux, it’s Google who ultimately drives the Android operating system.
 Even if it’s not the one who owns every last bit of code.